Cornbrook tram stop

 Cornbrook tram stop is a tram stop on Greater Manchester's light rail Metrolink system in the Cornbrook area of Manchester, England.
 It is an interchange station, allowing passenger transfer between the network's Altrincham, Eccles, Airport, Trafford Park and South Manchester lines.
-The station opened on 6 December 1999 for line transfers and allowed street-level entry and exit to the public from 3 September 2005.
+The station opened on 6 December 1999 for interchange (line transfers) only and allowed street-level entry and exit to the public from 3 September 2005.
 It takes its name from Cornbrook Road, between the A56 and Pomona Docks on the Manchester Ship Canal, and was built on what was a Cheshire Lines Committee route to Manchester Central railway station.
 The stop is one of the most used on the Metrolink network.

 History

 The stop is named after the now culverted Corn Brook, a tributary of the River Irwell which runs through the area.

 The stop opened with the Eccles extension on 6 December 1999 with two through platforms and a Manchester facing bay platform for terminating trams.
 Cornbrook was unique when opened as there was no access to/from the street, the stop being used for transfer between Bury-Altrincham line trams and Eccles Line trams.
 This was due to security issues and a low estimated usage.